Tinkerforge/doc/source/Software/Brickd.rst

    :target: ../_images/Screenshots/brickd_macos_1.jpg

 Then click "INSTALL", this should open a password prompt.
-You have to type in your password to add the Brick Daemon to your Launchd Daemons.
+Root access is needed to add the Brick Daemon to your Launchd Daemons.

 .. image:: /Images/Screenshots/brickd_macos_2_small.jpg